SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 You will need to install KEDA if it is not already available on your cluster.
 Instructions here are reproduced from the [KEDA Web site](https://keda.sh/docs/2.8/deploy/).
 We will use Helm to install KEDA.
 Please refer to the KEDA site if you wish to use a deployment method other than Helm to install KEDA.

-Negative
+> aside negative
-: If KEDA was already installed to your cluster and you intend to use it to complete the CodeLab:<br>_It may be necessary to update the installation OR to uninstall keda and then re-install it if the Solace Scaler is not available in your installed version of KEDA.
+> If KEDA was already installed to your cluster and you intend to use it to complete the CodeLab:<br>_It may be necessary to update the installation OR to uninstall keda and then re-install it if the Solace Scaler is not available in your installed version of KEDA.
 The Solace Scaler is available in KEDA core starting with version 2.4_.

 ### Add Helm repo (if not already added)
 ```bash